DokimiCU/Exile/README.md

 - iron smelting.
 This is hard.
 Needs charcoal.
 - Charcoal.
 Make it like you would for real.
 A wood fire with no air.
 - Food: eat stuff and see if you live!
 You can catch animals with clubs (right click)
+- Farming: digging tools also can till soil.
+Punching depleted farm soil with fertilizers will restore it.
 - Drugs: a couple of things have useful effects.
 - Not every step in crafting can be done at a work station.
 Some things need to be fired, or soaked in water etc.
 - Build stairs and shelters around your base, this will save you energy and protect you from extremes.